High-quality Edwardian table/case - mahogany and inlaid porcelain

 Description

-High-quality Edwardian mahogany and inlaid porcelain cabinet / display case, with a molded cornice above a satin cross with a satin wood frieze and doors with crosswise windows surrounding a pure relic interior, all enclosed by curved, glazed sides, standing on slender, satin-inlaid legs ending with lobed feet.
-This inlaid display case retains its original finish, is in excellent condition — ready to be placed in your home.
+High-quality Edwardian mahogany and inlaid porcelain cabinet / display case, with a molded cornice above a satin cross with a frieze of satin wood and doors with crosswise windows surrounding a pure relic interior, all framed by curved, glazed sides, standing on slender, satin-inlaid legs ending with spade feet.
+This inlaid display case retains its original finish, is in excellent condition – ready to be placed in your home.

 Empire-style furniture dates from the late 18th to early 19th century.
-Everything stems from the reign of Napoleon.
-It was characterized by significant similarities and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign.
+It emphasized similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a name derived from the Portuguese 'barocco' — meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the former era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive.
-Brown stains, moldings, sturdy bases, and bas-reliefs were used.
-It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of buffets or broadly defined chest furniture.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
+It can certainly be said that these were quite distinctive products, but they also opened up many new possibilities, such as the construction of cupboards or broadly speaking, chest furniture.
 Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French creators.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+Lion paws, eagle heads – these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and correspondence to the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details